Exponential volumes of moduli spaces of hyperbolic surfaces: Introduction

-We suggest that moduli spaces ${\cal M}_{\bS}({\K}, \L)$ are the correct analogs of the moduli spaces ${\cal M}_{g,n}$ and their generalizations ${\cal M}_S(\L)$.
-The exponential volume form is a positive measure on the moduli space ${\cal M}_{\bS}({\K}, \L)$ which should be the correct analog of the Weil-Petersson volume form.
-The latter is essential in the string theory \cite{P81}, where we integrate correlation functions over the Weil-Petersson volume form on ${\cal M}_{g,n}$.
+For instance the Weil--Petersson volume forms are essential in the string theory \cite{P81} as the background measures for the correlation functions/volume forms on ${\cal M}_{g,m}$.
 The exponential volume form should play a similar role in the open string theory.